hamptonpieryc/website/content/docs/originals/equity-and-divesity.md

 volunteers, members, participants and any members of the public who are accessing our premises and participating in our activities, on and off water.

-**Hampton Pier Yacht Club** is committed to complying in both letter and spirit with all anti- discrimination legislation and associated codes of practice in force either now or in the future.
+**Hampton Pier Yacht Club** is committed to complying in both letter and spirit with all anti-discrimination legislation and associated codes of practice in force either now or in the future.

 **Hampton Pier Yacht Club** is committed to the safe, fair and non-discriminatory use of social media and will actively remove any content that could be considered harmful or